ROCm/HIP/docs/how-to/hip_runtime_api/memory_management/coherence_control.rst

   To achieve fine-grained coherence, many AMD GPUs use a limited cache policy, such as leaving these allocations uncached by the GPU or making them read-only.

-..
-TODO: Is this still valid?
-What about Mi300?

 Mi200 accelerator's hardware based floating point instructions work on coarse-grained memory regions.
 Coarse-grained coherence is typically useful in reducing host-device interconnect communication.